psoaresbj/svg-list/README.md

 ```bash
 yarn svglist preview
 ```
-This will fireup a simple react app that runs in port 8004 with a preview of all the icons that you have generated.
+This will fireup a simple react app that runs in port 8004 with a preview of all the svgs that you have generated.

-**Note**: *this will not generate the icon files for you, so you need to run generate first*
+**Note**: *this will not generate the svg files for you, so you need to run generate first*

 ## License